 This is what I usually have to do with new shooters who come to my classes with a negative prior experience with guns because they first shot a shotgun that bruised their shoulder.

 Regardless of which gun they bring to the class, I have them shoot a .22LR semi-auto.
 The gun has a super-light recoil and is easy to manage.
-Combine this with a proper grip and after a few magazines, their attitude and confidence grow and they are ready to grab their 9mm.
+Combining this with a proper grip and after a few magazines, and their attitude and confidence grows as they soon become ready to grab their 9mm.

 Important to mention: